pgj/freebsd-wifibox/README.md

 and shall be deprecated once the FreeBSD wireless drivers and networking stack are updated to catch up with Linux.*

+*Wifibox does not necessarily offer a drop-in replacement for the wireless networking stack of FreeBSD.
+This is entirely determined by how the guest exposes network traffic for the host, which might happen via Network Address Translation (NAT) or bridging, for example.
+Be sure to consult the documentation of the guest itself before use.*

 ## Prerequisites

 Before the installation, please check if those items are present on